How to Get a Gum & Glue Trading License in Dubai

 Dubai South's location is particularly advantageous.
 Situated adjacent to Al Maktoum International Airport and in close proximity to Jebel Ali Port, one of the largest container ports in the world, the free zone offers traders direct access to two of the UAE's most critical logistics gateways.
 This proximity significantly reduces freight and handling costs, making margins more competitive when compared with trading operations based in less connected locations.

-What the Gum and Glue Trading Licence Covers
+What the Gum and Glue Trading License Covers

-It is important to note that the licence does not, by default, permit retail sale directly to end consumers or the manufacture of adhesive products.
-Traders wishing to engage in either of these activities would need to obtain additional activity endorsements or a separate licence category.
+It is important to note that the license does not, by default, permit retail sale directly to end consumers or the manufacture of adhesive products.
+Traders wishing to engage in either of these activities would need to obtain additional activity endorsements or a separate license category.
 Businesses should confirm the precise scope of permitted activities with Dubai South's licensing authority before commencing operations.

 Setup Costs, Steps, and Licensing Requirements

-From the point of submitting a completed application, licence issuance typically takes between three and seven working days, making Dubai South one of the faster free zones for new business registration.
+From the point of submitting a completed application, license issuance typically takes between three and seven working days, making Dubai South one of the faster free zones for new business registration.

 Step-by-Step Application Process